 “It is good to love many things, for therein lies the true strength, and whosoever loves much performs much, and can accomplish much, and what is done in love is well done.”

-I feel blessed in discovering my passion for art at an early age.
-I always knew that someday I would be designing billboard size artworks.
-There was hardly a moment when I wasn’t drawing.
-Later, I learned to paint with a variety of mediums and honed my skills with pencils, brushes, and airbrushes to create epic artworks.
+I feel blessed to have discovered my passion for art at an early age.
+Growing up, there was hardly a moment when I wasn’t drawing.
+Later, I learned to paint with various mediums and honed my skills with pencils, brushes, and airbrushes to create epic murals and artworks.

-Art is a never-ending journey.
-I’m honored to share my dreams and memories with you here.
+For me, art is a never-ending journey.
+I’m honored to share my journey, dreams, and memories with you here.

 The birth of the modern car occurred in Germany over 150 years ago.
-The first internal combustion, a petroleum-fueled motorcycle came out of Germany 25 years later.
+The first internal combustion, a petroleum-fueled motorcycle, came out of Germany 25 years later.
 In the United States, the Henry Ford Company was established in 1901.
-A year later it morphed into Cadillac Motor Company which Ford left, along with the rights to his name.
+A year later, it morphed into Cadillac Motor Company, which Ford left, along with his name’s rights.
 A new Ford Motor Company emerged in 1903 in Detroit with backing from a dozen investors, including the Dodge brothers.
 The same year, 1903, Harley-Davidson was founded in Milwaukee, Wisconsin.
 Its chief rival was the Indian Motorcycle Co. which had already emerged two years earlier, in 1901, from a bicycle manufacturer in Springfield, Massachusetts.
 Much has changed since those early automotive years, but perhaps nothing more so than styling in the 1940s, ’50s, and ’60s, and America’s love affair with cars and motorcycles, which expressed itself artistically and culturally in so many ways.

-Throughout the 20th and 21st centuries, cars and motorcycles have not only been ubiquitous on the nation’s streets and highways, but also in the film, top forty hits, and in painting.
-With the emergence of photo-realism in the 1960s, motor vehicles assumed a special place of distinction as subject matter in the iconography of American art.
+Throughout the 20th and 21st centuries, cars and motorcycles have been ubiquitous on the nation’s streets and highways and in the film, top forty hits, and in painting.
+With the emergence of photo-realism in the 1960s, motor vehicles assumed a special place of distinction as subject matter in American art’s iconography.

 — David J Wagner, museum curator